Family Tree Research FAQs:

-Project times can vary between 2 months for one line to 5 months for the ancestry package.During this time you'll be kept regularly informed about the progress of your research.
+Projects typically take 2 - 3 months.During this time you'll be kept regularly informed about the progress of your research.
 If research is required for a gift please state at time of ordering, if time is short I can arrange a preliminary or interim report for you to present as a gift; a taster of the finished product!

 Do you cover Scotland and Ireland?

 Yes we can cover Scotland and Ireland (Northern and the Republic).
 But please note the following differences: For Scotland, civil registration of births, deaths and marriages began in 1855 (compared to 1837 for England and Wales).
 For Ireland, civil registration did not begin until 1864, also only the 1901 and 1911 censuses have survived for Ireland, so it may not be possible to trace the family back further than the mid 1800s.